intel/ansible-intel-aws-mysql/roles/intel_optimized_mysql_server_expanded/README.md

 Configuration in this directory creates an Amazon RDS instance for MySQL and optimizes the database parameter innodb_open_files.
 The instance is created on an Intel Icelake instance M6i.xlarge by default.
 The instance is pre-configured with parameters within the database parameter group that is optimized for Intel architecture.
 The goal of this module is to get you started with a database configured to run best on Intel architecture.

-As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.
+As you configure your application's environment, choose the configurations for your infrastructure that match your application's requirements.

 The MySQL Optimizations were based off [Intel Xeon Tunning guides](<https://www.intel.com/content/www/us/en/developer/articles/guide/open-source-database-tuning-guide-on-xeon-systems.html>)

 ## Installation of `intel_optimized_mysql_server_expanded` role

-### Below are ways to `How to install and use it`
+### Below are ways to install and use it:

 1. **Case 1:-** When user's needs can be met with the default configuration, and they want to install a collection from Ansible Galaxy to the default location (as a third-party collection), it is recommended to use the following command:
     ```commandline
         ansible-galaxy  collection install <intel.ansible-intel-aws-mysql>
     ```

-2. **Case 2:-** When user's needs can't be met with the default configuration, wants to extend/modify existing configuration and flow, They can install collection using Ansible Galaxy in user's define location
+2. **Case 2:-** When user's needs can't be met with the default configuration, wants to extend/modify existing configuration and flow, they can install collection using Ansible Galaxy in user's define location
-   Use below approaches
+   Use below approaches:

    1.
        ```commandline
        ansible-galaxy  collection install -p <local path> <intel.ansible-intel-aws-mysql>
        ```
-       Note: collection will download collection, you can remove as per need
+       Note: collection will download collection, you can remove as per need.

-   2. Download source and Copy role directory to your Ansible boilerplate  from GitHub (Used to extended behavior of role)
+   2. Download source and copy role directory to your Ansible boilerplate  from GitHub (Used to extended behavior of role)
        ```commandline
        git clone https://github.com/OTCShare2/ansible-intel-aws-mysql.git
        cd ansible-intel-aws-mysql